miohtama/opsec/source/index.rst

 Audience
 ========

 Not all Internet services are equally critical.
-This guide is aimed for the services dealing with private and financial data.
-It can be used as a reference for other kind of services, but in this case some evaluation points might not apply.
-The guide is not a general guide for IT administrators or normal IT service deployments dealing with issues like provisioning workstations or maintaining intranet.
+This guide is aimed for teams who themselves are developing services dealing with private and financial data, though it can be used as a reference for other kind of services.
+The guide is not geared towards your average company business card website, software product deployments or generic IT administration.

 The audience of the guide includes, but is not limited, to